joelcorey/salem-bus-frontend/README.md

 Unlike many other cities across the United States, Salem, Oregon has failed to develop a worthwhile mobile application for its bus transit system.
 The goal of this project is to address that in the easiest, most-convenient fashion possible.
 The web app will present the MVP for this concept.

+## STOPS.md

+If you are not in Salem, OR it will be impossible for you to know what the stop id's are.
+Please see STOPS.md for a list of valid stops throughout the city.

 ## Updated user stories
 - The user will be able to load the page and see a search bar
 - The user will be able to input a bus stop ID